 We have so much to teach them, so much they need to learn.
-But the irony is, with parents giving advice, it’s these years when our kids rarely listen to what we have to say.
+But the irony is, it’s during these years when our kids rarely listen to the advice we have to give.
 Teens are distracted by their self-absorbed world and indifferent to our valuable opinions, our hard-earned wisdom, and our well-worn patience in trying our best to equip them for adulthood.

 So, we pick and choose the most important principles to repeatedly share with our teens, hoping when they are out of our sight and on their own, they will remember and rely on these truths.

 1. If you always compare yourself to others, you will never find out who you are.

 When you look at others to measure your worth, you are dismissing your unique talents, physical features, and voice.
 Instead, spend your energy discovering all your gifts, building on your strengths, and fine tuning those weaknesses.
-Honor who you were created to be, and spend your life celebrating your individuality and purpose in those traits.
+Honor who you were created to be, and spend your life celebrating your individual traits and unique sense of purpose.
 Be the best you, as that’s enough.